viktorkortsanov/DevLink/README.md

 - Filter projects by type, experience level, and work type

 ### 🧷 Developers Page (employers only)
+**-The page shows only developers whose bio contains at least 100 characters.**
 - Employers can:
   - Search developers by name, skills, or location
   - View developer profiles